smurtas/ML-STF/README.md

 ML-STF/
 ├── train/ # Labeled training data (used for fine-tuning)
 ├── test/ # Query and gallery sets for retrieval task
-├── compModels.ipynb # Notebook containing the models we developed
+├── OtherModelsTested/ # Folder containing the other models we developed
-├── resNet18.ipynb # ResNet18 feature extraction notebook
-├── siamese.ipynb # Siamese network training and inference
-├── submit.py # Script to generate submission JSON from embeddings
+├── submit.py # Script to generate submission JSON from dictionary
 ├── Best Model - CLIP.ipnb # The best image retrieval model we employed
 ├── LICENSE # License for the repository
 └── README.md # This file                   |